Convert MySQL to Excel.

 2. Connect to Excel destination database.

-Specifying parameters for destination database looks like the same as for source.
-Usually, it consists of defining connection settings and username/password pairs.
+Specify parameters for the destination database similar to the source, defining connection settings and username/password pairs.

 Connect to Excel target database from DBConvert

-NOTE #1: Every DBConvert or DBSync tool has two different databases in its name.
-That means any specified database from a pair can be set up as a source or destination.
-Besides, the same type of database may be set up both as a source or destination.
+NOTE #1: Each DBConvert or DBSync tool's name comprises two different databases, enabling any specified database to operate as the source or destination.
+Furthermore, the same type of database can function as both the source and destination.

-NOTE #3: Your connections to source and target databases stay active until you close DBConvert/ DBSync application or reopen new connections on "source" and "destination" steps.
+NOTE #3: Connections to source and target databases remain active until you close the DBConvert/DBSync application or reopen new connections.

-Read more about the specific source/ destination configurations for different databases.
+Refer to our documentation for specific source/ destination configurations for different databases.

 3. Configure database migration options.

 Customize general database/ tables settings.
-Or set up a particular table , field, index individually when migrating data from MySQL to Excel.
+Or configure specific table , field, index object individually when migrating data.

-Check out our articles about Configure database migration options. for detailed information.
+Explore our articles in the user's manual about Configuring database migration options. for detailed information.

-The screenshot below sums up general features available in DBConvert software solutions.
+The screenshot below summarizes the general features available in DBConvert software.

 4. Detection of potential database migration issues.
 Errors and Warnings

-The database typically constrains certain relations on the data that cannot be violated.
-On the customization step, a smart error checker verifies all possible Data integrity and Referential integrity issues and highlights them, if any, before performing a migration.
+The database enforces certain relations on the data, and on the customization step, an intelligent error checker verifies all possible data integrity and referential integrity issues.
+It highlights any problems before migration starts.

-By default, DBConvert tries to automatically map the database types of the source MySQL database to the closest equivalent of the target Excel database types.
+By default, DBConvert attempts to automatically map the database types of the source MySQL database to the closest equivalent of the target Excel database types.
 However, you can manually change the data types for the entire database globally using the "Global mapping" or individually for each field.

 5. Execution.
-The final stage of data migration from MySQL to Excel
+The final stage of data migration.

 Click the "Commit" button to start conversion.
-Also, here, you can monitor the migtation/ synchronization process.
+Here, you can also monitor the migration/synchronization process.

 Optionally save connection settings and configuration parameters into the session file to schedule the launching of sync or migration jobs regularly.